OMNIALowCode/omnia3-templates/CV19AppTemplate/README.md

  # COVID-19 Application Template

-Template of an internally developed OMNIA application to help companies overcome some of the prevention, documentation and information centralization issues that the COVID-19 restricition triggered.
+Template of an internally developed OMNIA application to help companies overcome some of the prevention, documentation and information centralization issues that the COVID-19 restricitions triggered.
 This application is free to use for everyone (scroll down if you want to use/try it).

 ## Getting started